Adjustable Beds for Seniors

 Does Medicare Cover Adjustable Beds?

-- Your condition requires your body to be repositioned for medical needs such as relieving pain, promoting body alignment, avoiding respiratory infections or to prevent contractures in ways that are not possible in an ordinary bed.
+- Your condition requires body repositioning that an ordinary bed cannot provide, such as for relieving pain, promoting body alignment, avoiding respiratory infections or preventing contractures.

 - You require a special attachment that cannot be attached and used with an ordinary bed.